m-kawafuji/kawafuji.dev/src/content/blog/using-youtube-iframe-api-in-react.md

 date: 2025-02-08
 ---

 As you know, videos on YouTube can be embedded on your websites.
-Furthermore, you can use IFrame API provided by YouTube to be gained granular controls for those videos, even on React projects.
+Furthermore, you can use IFrame API provided by YouTube to be gained granular controls for those videos, even in React projects.

 ## Type Definitions for IFrame API

-Before get into React code, I'd highly recommend to set up TypeScript to safely use this API.
+Before get into the React code, I'd highly recommend to set up TypeScript to safely use this API.
 Type Definitions for this API is available on [npm](https://www.npmjs.com/package/@types/youtube).

 ```bash
 npm install --save-dev @types/youtube